nfour/xcomponent/README.md

 ## Details of the API

-You can use a class based styled (a convention), or a functional style.
+You can use a class based styled (my preference currently!), or a functional style.

 ```tsx